Call Center Metrics

 CPC tracks the average cost per contact for each call a contact center agent handles, which offers insights into how effective your operations are and can help drive resource allocation decisions.
 It also offers insight into whether a call center is operating cost-efficiently and allocating its resources well.
 The formula is calculated by taking the total cost of all calls divided by the total number of calls.

 To avoid long wait times on hold, many companies now offer customers the option to receive a callback.
-The callback option requires businesses to track the number of callback requests during a specified time to determine how many customers chose this option.
-By using this KPI, it's easier to assess staffing requirements and improve overall efficiency.
+The callback option requires businesses to track the number of callback requests during a specified time to determine how many customers choose this option.
+By tracking this metric, it's easier to assess staffing requirements and improve overall efficiency.
 Because most customers want their issues resolved immediately, keeping this metric to a minimum is ideal.

 Common Call Center KPIs